austinmh12/DiscordBots/Anime/README.md

 ### PokeRoulette Cog
  This cog is my own Pokemon Roulette game.
 Players roll for pokemon of varying rarities, release them for pokecash, then use that cash to buy upgrades.
 It also allowed users to create parties, battle trainers, gyms, and the elite four, and participate in raids to earn mega-evolved pokemon.

+ I love this little game, and it's my most repository with the most commits.
+I think I went live in my discord server on version 0.0.7 when I implemented rolling, and now it's on version 3.1.3.
+This is still in active development but I've taken a small break to reorganise my bots into this folder and to come up with solutions to problems that the game currently faces.

  **Command List**
  * boofs
  * boofleaderboard